microbiomedatahub/microbiome-datahub/docs/about.md

 ## Cite Us

-All data in Microbiome Datahub is distributed under the **CC-BY 4.0 license**.
+All data on Microbiome Datahub is distributed under the **CC-BY 4.0 license**.
 When using the data and website, please cite Microbiome Datahub as follows:

-> Microbiome Datahub: a metagenome database focused on metagenome-assembled genome, [https://mdatahub.org/](https://mdatahub.org/)
+> Microbiome Datahub: a metagenome database focused on the metagenome-assembled genomes, [https://mdatahub.org/](https://mdatahub.org/)

 ---

 ## Contact Us

-If you have any questions, please contact us:
+Please contact us if you have any questions:

 - Email: `hmori [at] nig.ac.jp`